jaimemorales52/appDockerizada/README.md

 version: "2"
 services:
 mongo:
     image: mongo:latest
     container_name: mongo
     ports:
     - "27017:27017"

   demo-docker:
   image: demo-docker:latest
   container_name: demo-docker
      ports:
      - "8090:8090"
      depends_on:
      - mongo

-You can use the endpoints but the difference is that you are connecting to the Docker-compose
+You can use the endpoints, but the difference is that you are connecting to the Docker-compose.